grafana/grafana/docs/sources/panels-visualizations/visualizations/status-history/index.md

 # Status history

-The Status history visualization shows periodic states over time.
+Status histories show periodic states over time.
 Each field or series is rendered as a horizontal row.
 Boxes are rendered and centered around each value.

 {{< figure src="/static/img/docs/status-history-panel/status-history-example-v8-0.png" max-width="1025px" caption="Status history example" >}}

 ## Supported data

-Status history visualization works with string, boolean and numerical fields or time series.
+A status history works with string, boolean and numerical fields or time series.
 A time field is required.
 You can use value mappings to color strings or assign text values to numerical ranges.

 ## Display options